Enforcement of the Animal Welfare Act

 Leptospirosis Vaccine Testing

-The AWA states that the use of animals in experiments should be approved only when alternatives are not available, but some companies use thousands of hamsters for leptospirosis vaccine potency tests even though a modern, humane non-animal method was approved by the CVB in 2006.
+The AWA states that the use of animals in experiments should be approved only when alternatives are not available, but some companies use thousands of hamsters for leptospirosis vaccine potency tests even though modern non-animal methods have been available from the CVB since 2006.
 When animals are used for leptospirosis vaccine tests, 40 hamsters are injected with the live bacteria that cause this disease.
 The experiments can last up to five weeks and cause hamsters to experience such painful conditions as blood poisoning and kidney damage before dying—all without pain relief.

 The Colorado Serum Company, for example, has used more than 1,800 hamsters since 2006 in these painful and ultimately lethal tests.
 In 2010, PETA filed a complaint with the USDA calling for an investigation into the company’s persistence in continuing to experiment on hamsters rather than using the CVB-approved non-animal test.